Actyx/Actyx/web/developer.actyx.com/docs/cli/apps/stop.md

               perform the operation on
 ```

-Here are a couple of example of using the `ax apps stop` command:
+Here is an example of using the `ax apps stop` command:

 ```
 # Stop app with ID com.example.app on node at 10.2.3.23